shy2net/nodejs-angular-starter/README.md

 - Authentication (including middlewares and token generation)
 - Angular 6 routes support (redirect to index.html of compiled Angular code), this means you can run you Angular app and API on the same container!
 - Configuration according to environment (using config npm package).
+- Social Authentication, which basically gets an access token from the client that logged into a service and then creates a user associated with it.

 The code of NodeJS is stored under the `src` directory.
 Output directory of the compiled typescript will be available in the `out` directory.